 Individual Workers Lead the Way Towards Zero

 As individual workers there are many things we have control over to do our part in preventing workplace accidents and ensuring no injuries.
 While a lot of the safety culture can be influenced by the upper management or direct supervisors, it is the individual workers who truly forge the way in whether or not safety is embraced and implemented every single day.
 It is estimated that over 80% of all people injured on the job are at least partly responsible for the incident occurring in the first place.
 Factor in the individuals injured due to the unsafe actions of a coworker and what is left is a very small percentage of individuals who are hurt on the job from a cause outside of the unsafe actions of themselves or of a coworker.
-Because of this fact, we as individuals have the power to prevent the overwhelming majority of workplace injuries.
+Because of this fact, individual workers have the power to prevent the overwhelming majority of workplace injuries.